mathias-sm/LanguageOfGeometry/code/whitePaper.md

 These two instructions are used to respectively store and restore the current context, or continuation.
-You can see it used in both the person example, with a very simple use case of keeping positions stored, and in the star example where it is dynamically over-written.
+You can see it used in both the person example, with a very simple use case of keeping positions stored, and in the star example where it is dynamically over written.

 #### `DiscreteRepeat(Number) { Program }`